Skip to content

 TIP

-In real-world operating systems like Linux, the difference between process and thread is more on the conceptual level instead of the data structure level.
-Specifically, if two processes share the same root page table, we can call them two threads in one process since they share the memory.
+In real-world operating systems like Linux, the difference between process and thread is more on the conceptual level instead of the code level.
+Specifically, if two processes share the same root page table, we can call them two threads within one process since they share the memory.

 Memory overhead